GlebSviripa/HomeControllWebApp/README.md

 This is simple web page on react for managing some Wi-Fi home devices.

-Current list of devices:
+Current list of supported devices
 * Based on ESP32 RGB led strip

 ## Run: